-This American persimmon pie (aka Tyrant’s Tree Pie) is made with a chestnut flour crust and maple whipped cream: three complimentary layers of flavor from three different tree species.
+This American persimmon pie is made with a chestnut flour crust and maple whipped cream: three complimentary layers of flavor from three different tree species.
 Decadent!
-You can also use this recipe even if you don’t have chestnut flour or if you have Asian persimmons.
+You can also use this recipe even if you don’t have chestnut flour OR if you have Asian persimmons.

 We should start this recipe article by saying we don’t eat dessert very often, maybe once every couple of weeks.
 (Unless you count a piece of fresh-picked fruit as dessert.)

 We generally think it’s a good idea to avoid foods with added sugar, especially if they’re combined with other highly processed ingredients (example: white flour).
 However, we also think it’s a good idea to indulge in homemade seasonal dessert from time-to-time.

 There’s wisdom in Michael Pollan’s eating rule: “Eat all the junk food you want as long as you cook it yourself.”
 When we do eat sweets/desserts, they’re homemade and the main ingredients are typically home-grown or foraged — not as frictionless a process as popping open a bag of pre-made cookies.